codekashyap/Wind-Turbine-Energy-Prediction-Model/README.md

 # Wind-Turbine-Energy-Prediction-Model
 ## Objective
-- Create an energy model using a multiple linear regression function and Random forest regressor function to predict the energy generation of a wind turbine based on 2018 Scada Data of a Wind Turbine in Turkey.
+- Create an energy model using a multiple linear regression function, Random forest and XGBoost regressor function to predict the energy generation of a wind turbine based on 2018 Scada Data of a Wind Turbine in Turkey.
 - Visualise the dataset and results.
 - Compare the two models.
 ## About Dataset